-- (a) the Medical Radiation Practice Accreditation Committee - (b) medical radiation practice assessment teams, and - (c) the Accreditation Unit. - 4.1 The Medical Radiation Practice Accreditation Committee
+- (a) the Medical Radiation Practice Accreditation Committee - (b) medical radiation practice assessment teams, and - (c) the Accreditation Unit.

-The Medical Radiation Practice Accreditation Committee (Accreditation Committee) is the independent accreditation entity established by the National Board to exercise accreditation functions for the medical radiation practice profession.
+6.1 The Medical Radiation Practice Accreditation Committee

+The Accreditation Committee is the independent accreditation entity established by the National Board to exercise accreditation functions for the medical radiation practice profession.
 The Accreditation Committee exercises accreditation functions under Division 3 of Part 6 of the National Law.
-Information about the Accreditation Committee, including its Terms of Reference is at www.medicalradiationpracticeboard.gov.au/Accreditation/Accreditation-Committee
+Information about the Accreditation Committee, including its Terms of Reference is available through Accreditation Authorities on the AHPRA website.

-4.2 Medical practice assessment teams
+6.2 Medical radiation practice assessment teams